Festive Family Outdoor Escapes - Wicken Fen

 Pop into the Docky Hut

 Once you’ve enjoyed the crisp fen air, you may well be in need of some refreshment!
-As well as seasonal treats such as mince pies (gluten free mince pies are available), spiced orange muffins, spiced hot apple juice and gingerbread hot chocolate, we also have warming soup and hot pot to keep out the winter chill.
+As well as seasonal treats such as mince pies, spiced hot apple juice and gingerbread hot chocolate, we also have warming soup and hot sausage rolls to keep out the winter chill.

 We wish you a wonderful festive season, and hope to see you for a winter walk soon.